DevGamer9991/DevGamer9991/README.md

 Hi!
 My name is **Parker**, and I'm a backend developer with a strong focus on building **scalable APIs**, **automation bots**, and **managing backend databases**.
 I’m currently an admin and developer for [**High Speed**](https://highspeed.gg), an active online community with over **28.6k members**.

-I work across multiple languages and frameworks, but I specialize in backend systems using **Java**, **C#**, **Python**, and **TypeScript**.
+I work across multiple languages and frameworks, but I specialize in backend systems using **Java**, **C#**, **Python**, and **NodeJS**.
 Whether it's designing RESTful APIs, building Discord bots, or optimizing server-side performance, I enjoy solving complex problems with clean, efficient code.

 My experience spans a variety of tools and technologies including: